smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 Restart-WebAppPool 'DefaultAppPool'
 {% endhighlight %}

-These commands are extremely powerful.
-I recommend you review what is available from the ``WebAdministartion`` module:
+The entire ``WebAdministartion`` module is very useful for managing IIS.
+I recommend you review the rest of the module commands:

 {% highlight powershell %}
 Get-Command -Module WebAdministration
 {% endhighlight %}

-Another powerful tool for administering IIS is ``appcmd``.
-I have to admit I don't often use it because I find it is pretty complicated.
-Where I do prefer ``appcmd`` is when reviewing/modifying settings of a website/application pool.
-Using the tool can take a bit getting of learning.
-Read the [appcmd introduction][intro] to see exactly what I mean.
+To configure and review IIS settings I often use the ``appcmd`` tool.
+It is complicated which is why I prefer using the PowerShell module.
+Using ``appcmd`` takes getting used to.
+If you want to see what I mean read the [appcmd introduction][intro] for an overview.

-I find it really helps me understand the tool by thinking of the underlying configuration files.
-The primary files are the ``applicationHost.config`` for the server level and ``web.config`` for individual applications.
-They are standard XML and many of the commands act like filters or modifiers on the elements in either of these documents.
-The syntax for these expressions feels like XPath.
+I had an AHA moment when I started understanding the configuration files used by IIS.
+The primary files are the ``applicationHost.config`` for server settings and ``web.config`` for individual applications.
+They are XML documents and many of the commands act like filters or modifiers on the elements.
+The syntax for these expressions is similar to other XML tools like XPath.

-Probably my favourite part about managing IIS is how well the configuration is documented.
+My favourite part about managing IIS is how well the configuration is documented.
 On the IIS website, [www.iis.net][iis.net], you can find information on every setting, what version they were added to and exactly how they work.
-The settings typically work with either the xml configuration files directly (i.e. ``web.config``) or using ``appcmd``.
+The settings can be configured using the xml configuration files directly (i.e. ``web.config``) or using ``appcmd``.
 For example here is the documentation for [application pools][pools] and how to configure their [recycling][recycling] based on [requests or memory limits][periodicRestart].
 Wonderful!

+<span id="sln-10"></span>

-Here is a more in-depth example using ``appcmd`` to configure the 'DefaultAppPool' to recycle at the virtual memory limit of 100MB and the private memory limit of 200MB:
+To demonstrate using ``appcmd`` this example configures the 'DefaultAppPool' to recycle at a virtual memory limit of 100MB and a private memory limit of 200MB:

 {% highlight batch linenos %}
 C:\Windows\system32\inetsrv\appcmd.exe set config `